Romani people: Porajmos (Romani Holocaust)

-During World War II and the Holocaust, the persecution of the Roma reached a peak during the Romani Holocaust (the Porajmos), the genocide which was perpetrated against them by Nazi Germany.
-In 1935, Roma living in Germany were stripped of citizenship by the Nuremberg laws and subsequently subjected to violence and imprisonment in concentration camps.
-During the war, the policy was extended to areas under German occupation, and it was also implemented by other axis countries, most notably, by the Independent State of Croatia, Romania, and Hungary.
-From 1942, Roma were subjected to genocide in extermination camps.
+Persecution of the Roma reached a peak during the Romani Holocaust in World War II.
+The Nazis perpetrated genocide against them.
+In 1935, Roma living in Germany were stripped of citizenship by the Nuremberg laws and subjected to violence and imprisonment in concentration camps.
+The policy was extended to areas under German occupation, and was implemented by other Axis countries, most notably, the Independent State of Croatia, Romania, and Hungary.
+The extermination camps began massacring Roma in 1942.

-Because no accurate pre-war census figures exist for the Roma, the actual number of Romani victims who were killed in the Romani Holocaust cannot be assessed.
-Estimates range from 90,000 victims to as high as 4,000,000, with a majority falling between 200,000 and 500,000.
-Lower estimates do not include those Roma who were killed in all Axis-controlled countries.
-A detailed study by Sybil Milton, a former senior historian at the U.S. Holocaust Memorial Museum, contained an estimate of at least 220,000, possibly as many as 500,000.
-Ian Hancock, Director of the Program of Romani Studies and the Romani Archives and Documentation Center at the University of Texas at Austin, argues in favour of a higher figure of between 500,000 and 1,500,000.
+In the absence of accurate pre-war census figures, the number of Romani victims in the Romani Holocaust cannot be assessed.
+Estimates range from 90,000-4,000,000, with most falling between 200,000 and 500,000.
+Lower estimates do not include Roma who were killed in other Axis countries.